-which will be used and expanded in the following as a basis for determining characteristics, user profiles and specific requirements for the use of research data.
-At present, the center assumes 157 small subjects and 2311 professorships at 89 locations nationwide.
-These belong to six disciplinary cultures, which in turn are divided into 19 sections: 1) Humanities; 2) Health Sciences; 3) Engineering and Technology; 4) Arts and Humanities; 5) Natural Sciences, Agricultural Sciences and Geography; 6) Law, Economics and Social Sciences.
+that will be used as the basis for determining the characteristics, user profiles and specific requirements when using research data.
+At present, the unit encompasses 157 small disciplines and 2,311 professorships at 89 locations throughout Germany.
+These small disciplines fall into six disciplinary divisions: (1) the Humanities; (2) Health Sciences; (3) Engineering and Technology; (4) Art and Art History/Aesthetics; (5) Natural Sciences, Agricultural Sciences and Geography; and (6) Law, Economics and Social Sciences.
+They can be further divided into 19 sections.

-[^7]: See Hoffmann, Stefanie; Haas, Katharina; Bahlmann, Katharina; Schmidt, Uwe 2019: Report on the status of mapping small disciplines in the project "Exchange of experience, networking and promotion of the visibility of small disciplines", esp. p.
+[^7]: See Hoffmann, Stefanie; Haas, Katharina; Bahlmann, Katharina; Schmidt, Uwe, 2019: Report on the state of mapping the small disciplines as part of the project, ‘The exchange of experiences, networking and encouraging the visibility of the small disciplines’, esp. p.
 9f.

-More than half of the small disciplines belong to the Humanities, followed at some distance by the disciplines summarized under 5) and those summarized under 6).
+More than half of the small disciplines are fields of study in the Humanities, followed at some distance by the disciplines listed in (5) and (6).

-[^8]: See Hoffmann, Stefanie; Haas, Katharina; Bahlmann, Katharina; Schmidt, Uwe 2019: Report on the status of mapping small disciplines in the project "Exchange of experience, networking and promotion of visibility of small disciplines", esp. p.
+[^8]: See Hoffmann, Stefanie; Haas, Katharina; Bahlmann, Katharina; Schmidt, Uwe, 2019: Report on the state of mapping the small disciplines as part of the project, ‘The exchange of experiences, networking and encouraging the visibility of the small disciplines’, esp. p.
 18.

-A decisive factor in this context is that the specific interests of many of the disciplines grouped together in the disciplinary cultures have so far not been addressed separately, if at all, which is due not least to a relatively pronounced dynamic in the field: New small disciplines such as Digital Humanities or Biodiversity are establishing themselves, while others are losing their status as "small" disciplines due to strong growth or are being absorbed into larger disciplines.
+A decisive factor in this context is that the specific interests of many of the disciplines grouped together in the six disciplinary divisions have so far not been addressed separately, if at all, which is due, in part at least, to a relatively pronounced dynamic in the field: new small disciplines, such as Digital Humanities or Biodiversity, are becoming established, while others are losing their status as ‘small’ disciplines, either because the fields of study are growing in popularity or because they are being absorbed into larger disciplines.

+For a field of study to be considered a small discipline:

-- The formal requirements for belonging to the small disciplines are the number of no more than three permanent professorships per location; up to two exceptions are possible throughout Germany.
-The respective discipline has its own professorships with specific denominations.
+- there should be no more than three tenured professorships per location, although up to two exceptions are possible nationwide.
+The respective discipline will have its own professorships at specific appointment grades.

-- Separate study programs with qualified degrees: The respective academic discipline is represented at German universities with its own study programs (Bachelor's/Master's/Magister's/ Diplom/ Staatsexamen).
+- there should be separate study programmes with a degree at the end.
+The respective academic discipline is represented at German universities with its own study programmes (Bachelor’s degree, Master’s degree, diploma, state exam).

-- The selection and training of young academics, i.e., the possibility of obtaining a doctorate as well as the establishment of junior professorships with the prospect of permanent or tenure-track positions.
+- young academics, that is, those who have the potential to obtain a doctorate, should be selected and trained.
+Junior professorships, with the prospect of permanent or tenure-track positions, should be established.

-**Social and communicative criteria**
+**Social and communications criteria**

-Small disciplines no longer cooperate and communicate only on a project-oriented basis, but generally have an international and collaborative focus in order to meet the specific research requirements that are thematically and structurally determined.
-At the same time, they also have a distinct communication structure and suitable forms of media as well as a mindset that is recognizable to the public.
+The small disciplines are no longer simply project-oriented but generally have an international and collaborative focus so that the thematically and structurally determined research requirements can be met.
+They also have a well-defined communications strategy that includes the use of appropriate types of media as well as a distinct approach for disseminating information to the general public.
+This includes:

-- This includes the self-conception as a subject in its own right: The professors who represent the respective branch of academic study at German universities see it as an independent subject.
+- the belief in the small discipline as a subject in its own right: The professors who represent the respective branch of academic study at German universities see their fields of study as an independent subject.

-- Representation by a learned society: The respective branch of knowledge is represented by a national or international learned society or, in exceptional cases, is clearly recognized as an independent subject by a superordinate society.
-This is not least a requirement for access to funding from various institutions, which small disciplines are particularly dependent on.
+- representation by a learned society: the respective branch of knowledge is represented by a national or international learned society.
+In exceptional cases, it may be acceptable that the field of study is recognized as an independent subject by a learned society.
+Crucially, this is a requirement of various institutions for access to funding and on which small disciplines are particularly dependent.

-- Professional journals and other communication organs: The respective academic discipline has its own national or international pertinent publication organs.
+- professional journals and other forms of written communication: there should be a national or international specialist publication that represents the respective academic discipline.

 **Target groups and their requirements**